Vevesta/VevestaX/tutorials/Plateau_Problem.md

 ![img](https://cdn-images-1.medium.com/max/900/0*UfvC_Z1JespJIOcr.png)
 [Image Credits](https://www.researchgate.net/figure/1st-order-saddle-point-in-the-3-dimensional-surface-Surface-is-described-by-the_fig7_280804948)

-The point, in this case, is an extremum, which is excellent, but the gradient is zero.
-If our learning rate is too low, we may not be able to escape the local minimum.
-As noticed earlier in fig(a), the loss value in our hypothetical training situation began balancing around some constant number, a  prominent reason behind this is the formation of these kinds of local minimum
+In this scenario, the point is an extremum, which is good, but the gradient is zero.
+We may not be able to escape the local minimum if our learning rate is too low.
+The loss value in our hypothetical training environment began balancing around some constant number, as shown in fig(a); one major explanation for this is the establishment of these types of local minimums.

 ## Effect of Learning Rate
 The learning rate hyperparameter determines how quickly the model learns.
 While an increased learning rate allows the model to learn faster, it may result in a less-than-optimal final set of weights.
 However, a slower learning rate may allow the model to acquire a more optimal, or perhaps a globally optimal set of weights, but it will take much longer to train.
 The problem with a low learning rate is that it may never converge or it may get trapped on a suboptimal solution.